Garibaldi

 Garibaldi’s poetry evokes the road-poetry of the fifties showing his mastery of language and imagery.
 Dealing with nature and technology, the diversity of city life, and the relationship between people, his poetry frequently originates in his own life, invoking memories and scenes ranging from Vancouver BC to Reykjavik and the Westmann Islands in Iceland.
 Topics include the death of a sailor in the caboose of a fishing boat, childhood reminiscences, a father working in a fish factory, philosophical wonderings on God and faith, art, love and happiness.
 His short stories demonstrate great insights into relationships between the sexes, erotic as well as in other respects, while the subject matter varies in nature.

 Garibaldi’s manuscript for horizons won a special recognition by the Tomas Gudmundsson Prize in Literature in 2000.
+Two of the poems in seventy shimmering doves won 1. and 2. prize in a poetry competition in 2023.

 Works by Garibaldi